 Best Way to Clean Retainers

-Some of the simple ones can include things such as the bad breath.
+Want to know how to clean retainers.
+Some of the simple ones can include things such as bad breath.
 If you’re putting a dirty retainer in your mouth without getting it properly cleaned on a regular basis then you are simply reintroducing bacteria that can cause halitosis.
 Even if you brush your teeth right before, within a short while that bacterial growth can make your mouth smell bad.

 In addition, not cleaning retainers can also introduce more harmful bacteria than just the ones that cause halitosis and can even negatively start to affect your oral health.
 With that in mind and knowing that a clean retainer is a goal, let’s learn about the best way to clean retainers.